TimothyMeadows/storagepooljs/README.md

 ### StorageContainer.count():Promise

 This method will return a count of all of the items in the storage container.
-This is an optimzied method rather than depending on StorageContainer.list().length.
+This is an optimized method rather than depending on StorageContainer.list().length.

 #### Example
 ```javascript